-Number of University of Wolverhampton credits taken on current course Jniversity of criteri Nolverhampton credits taken on 180 At least 120 credits at 60% or above, including research project/dissertation At least 120 credits at 70% or above, including research project/dissertation 140-160 At least 100 credits at 60% or above, including research project/dissertation At least 100 credits at 70% or above, including research project/dissertation 100-120 At least 80 credits at 60% or above, including research project/dissertation At least 80 credits at 70% or above, including research project/dissertation
+Number of University of Wolverhampton credits taken on current course Pass with Merit criteria Pass with Distinction criteria 180 At least 120 credits at 60% or above, including research project/dissertation.
+At least 120 credits at 70% or above, including research project/dissertation.
+140-160 At least 100 credits at 60% or above, including research project/dissertation.
+At least 100 credits at 70% or above, including research project/dissertation.
+100-120 At least 80 credits at 60% or above, including research project/dissertation.
+At least 80 credits at 70% or above, including research project/dissertation.